 999: Nine Hours, Nine Persons, Nine Doors

-One of the rare Nintendo DS games with an M rating, 999 offers a fascinating premise.
+One of the rare Nintendo DS games with a M rating, 999 offers a fascinating premise.
 You have been kidnapped, and are thrown into an experimental game with 8 other people focused on life and death.
 Mixing fear and anxiety with classic puzzle solving, 999 manages to be an unexpected thrill all the way through.
 One of the most engaging (and difficult) parts of the game is keeping your fellow party members alive.
 While definitely stressful (especially for a Nintendo DS game) 999 is worth a look.

-It’s more than likely you’ve heard of the classic adventure Myst, one of the best-selling PC games of all time.
+It’s more than likely you’ve heard of the classic adventure Myst, one of the best-selling PC creative indie games of all time.
 This is not a game that holds your hand at all.
 After getting a little bit of background, you’re thrown on an island and have to get the adventure going.
 You explore, solve puzzles, and watch the story unravel around you.
 It’s no casual game, as you have to pay attention to details throughout the adventure if you want to beat it.
 (Fun fact: did you know there’s a parody of the game called Pyst?
 Funner fact: it has John Goodman in it.)
 One playthrough is all you need to see why Myst is considered such a phenomenal PC adventure.